ITP-xStory/Blenduino/user-guide/readme.md

 Similarly to above, the data in the scene context at **serial_write_data** is what is written out to Serial.

 The data can be accessed via the Serial tool panel, under the line item **Data to Write**.
 Add a driver here to control this data.
+Note that the data sent is an **integer**.
+All floats will be floored.

 Within the Ardunio directory of this repo is a demo of how to read the data from Blender, called **Simple_Read_Test**